 Medicaid offers multiple programs in each state that provide assistance to the elderly.
 What makes them challenging to understand is the fact that some programs are specifically for one type of care and other programs offer multiple types of care in different locations.
 Since most families think of care by the location in which it is received, we address Medicaid benefits in this same format.

 In all states, Medicaid pays for adult day care, but not necessarily for everyone.
 Very similar to in-home care, adult day care is covered under limited enrollment Waivers and often covered under the State Plan.
-Waivers are not entitlement, therefore persons may be wait-listed and State Plans do not uniformly cover adult day care.
-Whether or not adult day care is available and if your loved one is eligible, is a state-specific question.
-See state programs & rules.
+Waivers are not entitlement, so persons may be wait-listed and State Plans do not uniformly cover adult day care.
+Whether adult day care is available, and if your loved one is eligible, is a state-specific question.
+See state programs & rules

 There are several factors that make understanding Medicaid eligibility difficult.
 Eligibility rules, especially with regards to income and assets, are not the same for everyone.
 For example, rules differ for married or widowed applicants and they differ if only one spouse of a married couple is applying.
 Eligibility is also different for different Medicaid programs, even in the same state.
 Finally, most states offer multiple “pathways to eligibility” meaning there is more than one set of rules.
 If an applicant does not qualify by one set, they may still be able to qualify under a different set of rules.

 Most people who receive Medicaid assistance were not eligible when they began the application process.

 Readers should take comfort in knowing that most persons who eventually receive Medicaid assistance were not automatically eligible when they began considering the program.
 Readers should not assume if they don’t meet the black & white, financial eligibility criteria that follow, that they cannot become eligible for Medicaid.